ui5-community/wdi5/docs/docker.md

 ### Execute Grid

-`docker-compose -f ./docker/docker-compose.yaml build` (optional, will be excecuted first time by `up`)

 `docker-compose -f ./docker/docker-compose.yaml up`

 `docker-compose -f ./docker/docker-compose.yaml down`

+#### Single Browser

+This setup allows to run tests in multiple browsers.
+Firefox and Chrome are setup in this test-case and started by default.

+By setting environment varaibels `export BROWSERS=<firefox | chrome>` the executed brwoser can be selected.

+### Build

+`docker-compose -f ./docker/docker-compose.yaml build` (optional, will be excecuted first time by `up`) OR
+`docker-compose -f ./docker/docker-compose.yaml build <wdi5 | test-pp>` to just build a single container